asadhanif3188/DevOps-Project-Facebooc/README.md

 ```
 **Note**: When you launch a container using **ubuntu** image from the repository, it may not have sudoers installed.
 Also, you would be a root user inside the container.
 In such case, remove sudo and execute rest of the command.

 # Build

-Using git, clone the repository with the URL above.
 Repository contains the source files written in C, along with a Makefile with targets such as "all", "run".
 Destination path should be **/opt/facebooc**.
 Run the following command to compile the source code.make all

 ```bash